 When searching for the right fit always remember: as long as the neck fits, a tailor can fix a lot.
 Sleeves can be shortened and sides can be taken in with ease so don’t stress too much if you can’t find a perfect fit right off the rack.

 Here at SG HQ, we have a confession to make: men’s dress shirt collars are a bit of a mystery to women.

-Just like you don’t fully appreciate the subtle – yet significant! – difference between the blush pink of Essie’s Ballet Slippers to the pink-y blush of Spaghetti Strap (yes, their real names), not all of us are totally clear on the intricacies of a point collar versus a cutaway.
+Just like you don’t fully appreciate the subtle – yet significant! – difference between the blush pink of Essie’s Ballet Slippers, versus the pink-y blush of Spaghetti Strap (yes, their real names), not all of us are totally clear on the intricacies of a point collar versus a cutaway.

-Here are the five main collars we’re willing to stick our necks out for:
+Here are the five main collars to look for in a dress shirt: